-Growth Hacker at WowMakers.
-He is a round-the-clock learner and reverses engineer.
+Growth manager at WowMakers.
+He is a round-the-clock learner and a reverses engineer.
 When he is not busy working on growth strategies, you can see him wandering in the woods for some fresh air and new ideas.

 Here is the latest interview conducted by Creative Gaga with WowMakers about the latest Animation trends of 2019.